JiPaix/xdccJS/README.md

 ## Introduction
-xdccJS can either be used as a CLI or a module, it's main usage is to download files using the <a href="https://en.wikipedia.org/wiki/XDCC">XDCC protocol</a>
+***xdccJS can either be used as a CLI or a module*** to download files using the <a href="https://en.wikipedia.org/wiki/XDCC">XDCC protocol</a>
-It supports <a href="https://en.wikipedia.org/wiki/Direct_Client-to-Client#Passive_DCC">passive dcc</a>, pipes, and can handle batch downloads.
-It can also act as a "simple" irc client : <a href="https://github.com/kiwiirc/irc-framework">@kiwiirc/irc-framework</a> is included with xdccJS (xdccJS basically extends irc-framework), so everything you can do with irc-framework can be done with xdccJS!
+It supports <a href="https://en.wikipedia.org/wiki/Direct_Client-to-Client#Passive_DCC">passive dcc</a>, download resume and can handle batch downloads or even pipes.
+It can also act as a "simple" irc client : <a href="https://github.com/kiwiirc/irc-framework">@kiwiirc/irc-framework</a> is included with xdccJS (xdccJS basically extends it),
+so everything you can do with irc-framework can be done with xdccJS!

 ## xdccJS as a CLI :
 #### install xdccJS as a CLI :